 - Send actual words.
 Avoid sending strings of numbers or alphanumerics.

 Remember that intensifiers are exponential factors and that intensifier values can include decimals.
 Although there is no maximum or minimum value, start with small increments and adjust as necessary.
+High intensifiers can cause false positives to appear in your transcript.

-The technology powering the OOV keywords feature uses the same logic found in our search, so you don’t need to provide any “sounds like” spelling hints.
-If you want your OOV keyword to be spelled a certain way in your transcript, spell it that way in the
+The technology powering the keywords feature uses the same logic found in our search, so you don’t need to provide any “sounds like” spelling hints.
+If you want your keyword to be spelled a certain way in your transcript, spell it that way in the

 keywords parameter.
 If you want it capitalized in your transcript, capitalize it in the